do4k/CV/README.md

 #### J D Wetherspoons, Gog & Magog July 2106 - July 2017
 ###### Bar Associate
-- Striving to deliver top quality customer service.
-- Adhering my presentation to the high standards set by JD Wetherspoon.
-- Communicating to the best of my ability, with customers from various walks of life.

 #### Plymouth University September 2016 - May 2018
 ###### PALs Leader